python/mypy/docs/source/getting_started.rst

 by writing ``List[str]``.
 This lets mypy know that ``greet_all`` accepts specifically lists containing strings, and not lists containing ints or any other type.

-In this particular case, our type signature is perhaps a little too rigid.
+In this particular case, the type signature is perhaps a little too rigid.
-After all, there's no reason why this function must accept *specifically* a list -- it would run just fine if we pass in a tuple, a set, or any custom iterable.
+After all, there's no reason why this function must accept *specifically* a list -- it would run just fine if you were to pass in a tuple, a set, or any other custom iterable.

-We can express this idea by using the ``Iterable`` type instead of ``List``:
+You can express this idea using the ``Iterable`` type instead of ``List``:

 .. code-block:: python